December 2, 2013

 The salt and other chemicals used to melt snow and ice can irritate the pads of your pet's feet.
 Wipe all paws with a damp towel before your pet licks them and irritates his/her mouth.

 Antifreeze is a deadly poison, but it has a sweet taste that may attract animals and children.
 Wipe up spills and store antifreeze (and all household chemicals) out of reach.
-Better yet, use antifreeze-coolant made with propylene glycol; if swallowed in small amounts, it will not hurt pets, wildlife, or your family.
+Coolants and antifreeze made with propylene glycol are less toxic to pets, wildlife, and family.
 Read more about pets and antifreeze »

 The best tip of all: keep your pets with you